Day 1 Departure/Auckland

 The tour is based on arrangements that do not allow for any refunds in respect to sightseeing, accommodation, meals, airfare or other services not utilized after the tour has commenced.

 Baggage: Due to coach restrictions, tour members can only bring one large suitcase.
+Tour members need to be able to carry their own bags for train journeys.

 Children under 5 years of age are ineligible on coach & cruise tours.
 Children under 18 years of age must be accompanied by an adult.
 Passengers with disabilities are welcome on Travelrite & Cruise Offers tours provided they are accompanied by a companion capable of providing all necessary assistance, and do not require special assistance from Travelrite & Cruise Offers personnel.
 Travelrite and Cruise Offers reserves the right to refuse to carry anyone if it is felt the individual cannot cope with the requirements of coach & cruise tour travel and who may require services and facilities that Travelrite & Cruise Offers cannot guarantee will be available.
 You agree to not hold the Travelrite & Cruise Offers responsible for any decision made by any of them or any service provider to refuse to carry you, provide any facilities or accommodation to you or to provide any service to you.

-Responsibilities: Travelrite International Pty Ltd. (ABN 64 005 817 078) is the tour organizer.
+Responsibility: Travelrite International Pty Ltd. (ABN 64 005 817 078) is the tour organizer.
 Travelrite acts only as an agent in the making of arrangements for hotels, transportation, restaurants or any other service and does not assume any liability whatsoever for any injury, damage, death, loss, accident or delay to person or property due to an act of negligence or a default of any hotel, carrier restaurant company or person rendering any services included in the tour, or by act of God.
 Further no responsibilities are accepted for any damage or delay due to sickness, pilferage, labour disputes, machinery break-down, quarantine, government restraints, weather, terrorism or other causes beyond their control.
 No responsibility is accepted for any additional expense, omission, delays, re-routing or acts of any government authority.
 The passage contract between the carriers concerned, when issued, shall constitute the sole contract between the carriers and the purchasers of this tour and/or the passengers.
 The right is reserved to withdraw any tour and/or make such changes in the tour as may be found desirable or necessary for the convenience of the parties and the proper carrying out of the tour.
 This contract shall be construed in accordance of the laws of the State of Victoria, Australia and any legal action must be undertaken in the State of Victoria.

 DELAYS AND UNFORESEEN EVENTS: